quale-quest/sql-mvc/doc/Install-linux.md

 the changes you make will automatically be updated to your browser.

 Compiler error output can be viewed by pressing ctrl-q in the application page.
-And it will be on the console running the ./dev_server.sh and also in the file: output/error_log.json
+And it will be on the console running the server and also in the file: output/error_log.json

 #Production
 This is not yet production ready, but FYI.

 	cd myapp
 	touch production.run
 	node node_modules/sql-mvc/bin/sql-mvc  forever node_modules/sql-mvc/